Skip to content

 For documentation of all config parameters, see here.

-If you are using the local test servers, things should work with the default values.
+Note: If you are using the local test servers, things should work with the default values.
 If not, use the IP address of the Docker default bridge network.
 To find it, run the following command and use the "Gateway" value:

 docker network inspect bridge | grep Gateway

 The Single Machine docker configuration uses two environment variables, DWH_ROOT and PIPELINE_CONFIG, whose default values are defined in the .env file.
-To override them, set the variable before running the docker-compose command.
-For example, to override the DWH_ROOT environment variable, run the following:

 DWH_ROOT="$(pwd)/<path_to_dwh_directory>" docker compose -f docker/compose-controller-spark-sql-single.yaml up --force-recreate

-Run the Single Machine configuration
+Run the Single Machine Configuration

 To bring up the docker/compose-controller-spark-sql-single.yaml configuration for the first time or if you have run this container in the past and want to include new changes pulled into the repo, run: